odtheking/OdinClientCT/README.md

 - Terminator ac: Automatically clicks when holding terminator randomized ac for very good anti cheat
 - COOKIE CLICKER
 - Customizeable esp: (you can add whatever mob name u want to see) cmd is /esp
-- Powerdisplay: (shows the power blessing on ur screen) cmd is /movepower
-- Dragon spawn: timer (m7 dragons dont be dumb)
 - Descriptions: when u hover at features in the gui
 - FUCK DIORITE": replaces the diorite with glass in the p2 pillars in f7/m7 so you can watch storm get stuck
 </details>